project-akri/akri/docs/extensibility.md

 Next, add a few files to the new http folder:

-To provide an implementation for the Http protocol discovery, create `agent/src/protocols/http/discovery_handler.rs` and define **HTTPDiscoveryHandler** and its HttpDiscoveryHandler.discover implementation (for the Http protocol, this implementation is essentially an HTTP GET):
+To provide an implementation for the HTTP protocol discovery, create `agent/src/protocols/http/discovery_handler.rs` and define **HTTPDiscoveryHandler** and its HttpDiscoveryHandler.discover implementation.
+For the HTTP protocol, the discovery handler will perform an HTTP GET on the protocol's discovery service URL:
 ```rust
 use super::super::{DiscoveryHandler, DiscoveryResult};